tgirke/rcf/pages/manuals/manuals_linux-cluster_intro.md

     * 56 Gb/s InfiniBand (FDR)

 ### Head Nodes
-All users should access the cluster via ssh through biocluster.ucr.edu, this address will automatically balance traffic to one of the available head nodes.
+All users should access the cluster via ssh through cluster.hpcc.ucr.edu, this address will automatically balance traffic to one of the available head nodes.

 * Penguin
     * Resources: 8 cores, 64 GB memory